 Why you’ll love this recipe

-Traditional Lo mein is a Chinese dish containing egg noodles and often served with beef, chicken, pork, shrimp, or wontons.
+Traditional Lo mein is a Chinese dish containing egg noodles and often served as a side with beef, chicken, pork, shrimp, or wontons.

-My family loves this vegetarian lo mein so much we typically make it at least once a week.
-These low carb stir fry noodles are the perfect dinner in under 15 minutes!
+My family loves this vegetarian, Asian-inspired lo mein so much we typically make it at least once a week.
+These low carb stir fry noodles are the perfect dinner in under 15 minutes and they’re budget-friendly.

 How many calories are in lo mein?